Social Media Policy

 - Should have a clear purpose to be spelled out in the group description: for example, “A group for students, alumni, faculty and staff of Albion College to share news, events and opportunities across the Briton network.”
-Albion employees looking to start a new group should connect with Albion College’s Office of Communications at to help chart the mission and vision of the group.
+Albion employees looking to start a new group should connect with Albion College’s Office of Marketing and Communication at email@example.com to help chart the mission and vision of the group.

 - Should only admit members from the intended demographic (for instance, only alumni should be admitted to an alumni networking group).
 Prospective members who are not part of the intended demographic should not be admitted, and current members who do not meet the demographic should be removed.

-- Are required to have at least three Albion employees as admins, including at least one member of the Office of Communications.
-All Facebook groups should be connected to Albion's institutional account.
+- Are required to have at least one Albion employee as an admin, along with at least one member of the Office of Marketing and Communication.
 All social media accounts should be connected to an @albion.edu email address.
 Where appropriate, groups can have non-College employees as additional admins (for instance, a member of the Alumni Board may be an admin on an Alumni group), but ultimate administrative privileges should fall with College employees.

 Failure to Comply

-Albion College social media pages and groups are moderated by our faculty and staff in order to maintain a community of belonging.
-Failure to comply with our community guidelines may result in a warning and/or the user's comments being deleted or hidden, followed by a block or ban from the page or group in question.
+We moderate Albion College social media pages and groups in order to maintain a community of belonging.
+Failure to comply with our community guidelines may result in a warning and/or your comments being deleted or hidden, followed by a block or ban from the page or group in question.
 More serious offenses may result in an immediate ban.
 While every effort will be made to prioritize transparency, Albion College admins reserve the right to make decisions to restrict access to College pages and groups as deemed necessary.
 These steps are in place to protect our whole community and ensure that everybody feels safe on our platforms.

 When moderating content on Albion College social media pages and groups, admins will use the following questions to make informed decisions around when to mute, block or ban a community member.